-This globally-focused and interdisciplinary program teaches critical, theoretical and historical approaches to cinema and emerging media.
+This globally focused and interdisciplinary program teaches critical, theoretical and historical approaches to cinema and emerging media.
 Students learn to think analytically and express themselves clearly, while developing specialized knowledge about history, aesthetics and film as a social and cultural practice.
-Faculty expertise includes world cinema (e.g. the cinemas of Asia, Africa, Europe, Canada and the United States), film theory and philosophy, film history, video games and new media, sexuality and gender, and sound studies.
+Faculty expertise includes world cinema (e.g. the cinemas of Asia, Africa, Europe, Canada and the United States), film theory and philosophy, film history, documentary film and media, video games and new media, sexuality and gender, and sound studies.

 Our MA has three streams.
-All students are admitted to the coursework-only stream.
-Beyond this, students may apply to do a major research paper or a thesis.
+All students are admitted to the coursework-only stream and may, during their first semester, apply to do a major research paper or a thesis.